 The Tampa Bay area is home to one of the most dog friendly communities in Florida.
 From some of the best dog friendly beaches in Florida to some of the nicest pet-friendly hotels in Florida, there is no reason not to bring your dog on your next trip to the Tampa Bay Area.
 Check out some of the best Tampa Dog Friendly activities, hotels, and restaurants below!

-In the heart of downtown Tampa, the roughly 2.5-mile path along the Bay offers a number of dog friendly restaurants, bars, and shopping.
+In the heart of downtown Tampa, the roughly 2.5-mile path along the bay offers a number of dog friendly Tampa restaurants, dog friendly bars, and shopping.
 One of our favorite spots along the Riverwalk is The Sail Pavilion, which has water bowls and doggy ice cream for your four-legged friends!
 You can find The Sail right next to the Tampa Convention Center, be sure to check out their schedule because they have live music, karaoke, and trivia every week!

 Historic Hyde Park Village is also in downtown Tampa and is one of the most dog friendly places in the Tampa area.
-Over the past year, the area has added 5 restaurants and probably 10 or more shops!
-It only spans a couple blocks, but some of our favorite places to go including Timpano and Bartaco are both dog friendly restaurants.
 All of the shops are pet friendly and some even have water bowls for their furry patrons.
-Downtown dogs is your place to stop and get an extra special treat for your dogs.
+Downtown Dogs is your place to stop and get an extra special treat for your dogs.
 Hyde Park also has block parties and other fun events throughout each month.
 There was a dog luau this past April!